a review of Wii Sports Resort

 It’s not hard for the average player to read about Wii Sports Resort and think of a million better game ideas.
 However, the game development community typically isn’t as intelligent as the average player, so it’s for their education that Nintendo put together this collection of small-games, each one of them beating the player over the head with a different brain-dead-simple core game mechanic (slashing a sword, shooting arrows, steering a jet ski, piloting an airplane) made brilliant and new thanks to one-to-one motion control.

 It’d be very difficult to describe why, exactly, the arrow-shooting game feels so great.
 It just does.
 You hold the remote vertical, out in front of your body, and pull the nunchuk back.
 The targets are pretty far away; the wind simulation is admirable.
 Hitting the targets feels like actually doing something, such a contrast to the impersonality of shooting someone in, say, Halo.
-(Not Gears of War, though, that game is the shit.)
+(Not Gears of War, though, that game is the stuff.)

 Throwing a simulated frisbee feels miraculous.
 The sensation of pulling off a great throw is monumental, and the fact that there are literally hundreds of ways for any given throw to go terribly wrong make it all the better.
 The frisbee golf mode is excellent.
 It’s probably our most-played game, over here (okay, it is the most-played game; the game-selection screen feels the need to keep reminding us that it’s the “#1 most popular game”, though it keeps telling us ping-pong (booooring) is “recommended”), and we don’t wager we’ll be tired of it even in a year.